svrc/tkgi-csi-driver-smb/README.md

 ## What does this do?

-This will ensure that TKGI/PKS clusters can use SMB file shares via StorageClass or PeristentVolume *without enabling privileged mode*.
+This will ensure that TKGI/PKS clusters can use SMB file shares via StorageClass or PeristentVolume with two benefits over the usual DaemonSet-based deployment
+* *No requirement to enable privileged mode*.
 It runs the CSI controller as a Deployment, but runs the node agent as a BOSH job directly on the Docker runtime (which is always privileged-capable).
+* *No requirement for container registry or internet access*.
+It includes the images in this BOSH release, for airgapped environments.

 ## How do I install it?